nleanba/typst-marginalia/main.typ

   caption: [Aligned to top of figure with `dy: 0pt`.], )

-A label can be attached to the figure using the `label` argument.// C.f.~@markedfigure.
+A label can be attached to the figure using the `label` argument, as was done here for @markedfigure.

+Notefigures can also be given `side`, `text-style`, `par-style` and `block-style` parameters, as demonstrated in @styled-fig.
+#marginalia.notefigure(
+  side: "inner",
+  rect(width: 100%, height: 15pt, stroke: 0.5pt + purple),
+  caption: [Styled figure.],
+  block-style: block-style,
+  text-style: (size: 5pt, font: ("Iosevka Extended")),
+  par-style: (spacing: 20pt, leading: 0pt),
+  label: <styled-fig>,
+)

 == Large Figures
 For larger figures, use the following set and show rules: